jechol/daybit-api-docs/source/index.html.md

 ## Response format

 Basically there are two types of response formats.
-Based on the result of API calls, you would get one of success of fail models.
+Based on the result of API calls, you would get one of success or fail models.
 If there was an error while running the API call, proper message will be returned along with error_code.

 > Success